nodep/fender_foot/readme.md

 I also have a Fender Mustang III with its 4 button foot switch (MS-4) and the expression pedal (EXP-1).
 So I though I might reverse engineer their communication protocol and use them on my amp in the making.

-So this is the result of my little adventure. :)
+So this is the result of my little adventure.

-[Fender claims](https://tone-support.fender.com/hc/en-us/articles/115003535766-Will-my-MS-4-or-ULT-4-4-Button-foot) that the 4 button foot switches for previous versions of their modeling amps (G-DEC 30 (ULT-4) and Mustang III, IV and V (MS-4)) are compatible with Mustang GT (MGT-4), meaning you can use the older foot switche with the Mustang GT amps.
+[Fender claims](https://tone-support.fender.com/hc/en-us/articles/115003535766) that the 4 button foot switches for previous versions of their modeling amps (G-DEC 30 (ULT-4) and Mustang III, IV and V (MS-4)) are compatible with Mustang GT (MGT-4), meaning you can use the older foot switches with the Mustang GT amps.
 I don't know if this means that this protocol description also applies to these other foot switch pedals, but I strongly suspect it does at least in part.

 Fender's latest range of modeling amplifiers (Mustang GTX) also has a new foot switch pedal (GTX-7).
 It has 7 buttons (instead of only 4 on the older ones), but it has the same cable, the same number of individual LEDs (8) and the same 3 digit 7 segment LED display.
 I can't be sure until I test it, but I have a strong feeling that the protocol for GTX-7 is an extension of the protocol described here.